Axiomatic phylogenetics: Primitivity and the height

-A \emph{full evolution} for a vertex ~$X$ of a quiver ~$\mathcal O$ is an evolutionary chain in~$\mathcal O$ which starts at a primitive vertex and terminates at~$X$.
-We view a full evolution for~$X$ as an evolutionary history of~$X$.
+By a \emph{full evolution} for a vertex $X\in\mathcal O$ we mean an evolutionary chain in~$\mathcal O$ which starts at a primitive vertex and terminates at~$X$.
+We view such an evolution as an evolutionary history of~$X$.
 A full evolution for~$X$ does not necessarily exist, and if it exists, it is not necessarily unique.

-The \emph{height} $ h(X) $ of $X\in \mathcal O$ is the smallest integer $h\geq 0 $ such that there is a full evolution for~$X$ of length~$h$.
+We define the \emph{height} $ h(X) $ of $X\in \mathcal O$ to be the smallest integer $h\geq 0 $ such that there is a full evolution for~$X$ of length~$h$.
+The height measures the evolutionary complexity of~$X$, i.e., the number of steps needed to evolve from a primitive vertex to~$X$.
 If there are no full evolutions for~$X$, then we set $h(X)= \infty$.
-We view $h(X) $ as a measure of evolutionary complexity of~$X$, i.e., as the amount of evolution needed for~$X$ to evolve from the primitives.

-The following conditions on $X\in \mathcal O$ are equivalent: $X$ has a finite height;~$X$ has a primitive ancestor;~$X$ is a descendant of a primitive vertex.
-Note that $h(X)=0$ if and only if~$X$ is primitive.
-Also, $h(X)=1$ if and only if~$X$ is non-primitive and there is a edge from~$X$ to a primitive vertex.
+It is clear that a vertex $X\in \mathcal O$ has a finite height if and only if~$X$ has a primitive ancestor.
+Concatenating evolutionary chains we conclude that the property of a vertex to have finite height is hereditary.
+Note also that $h(X)=0$ if and only if~$X$ is primitive, and $h(X)=1$ if and only if~$X$ is not primitive but there is an edge from~$X$ to a primitive vertex.

-\begin{lemma} The property of a vertex of a quiver to have zero height is anti-hereditary.
-The property of a vertex to have finite height is hereditary. \end{lemma}

-\begin{proof} The first claim is a reformulation of Lemma~\ref{le1}.
-The second claim is easily obtained by concatenating evolutionary chains. \end{proof}